baffler/Transparent-Twitch-Chat-Overlay/README.md

 # Transparent Twitch Chat Overlay
 .NET application for Windows that will display Twitch chat on top of a windowed or borderless windowed game.
 Typically would be used by single monitor streamers who need to see chat while playing.
 Requires .NET 4.5.2 or higher

+**Be sure to check out the wiki** [at this link](https://github.com/baffler/Transparent-Twitch-Chat-Overlay/wiki).
+There's explanations on there on how to add different types of chat, Twitch and Youtube chat integrated together, show subs/followers/redemptions etc, how to show viewer count, or any widget you might need.

 ![Screenshot](https://i.imgur.com/keN4f9F.jpg)

 ## Installation and Usage